dropbox/dropbox-sdk-obj-c/README.md

 github "https://github.com/dropbox/dropbox-sdk-obj-c" ~> 1.0.9
 ```

-Then, run the following command to install the dependency to checkout and build the Dropbox Objective-C SDK repository:
+Then, run the following command to checkout and build the Dropbox Objective-C SDK repository:

 ##### iOS